jrandiny/yoga-slim7-ubuntu/readme.md

 ### Audio
 If you see only a `Dummy Output` device in your audio-devices list, it is caused by a regression on ALSA https://bugs.launchpad.net/ubuntu/+source/alsa-lib/+bug/1901922

-Fix on the way
+Fix is on the way

+In the meantime there are two temporary solution

+1. Updating `alsa-ucm-conf`, `libasound2`, and `libasound2-data` to the latest version from the proposed repository (https://wiki.ubuntu.com/Testing/EnableProposed)
-In the meantime, try adding `options snd-hda-intel index=1` to `/etc/modprobe.d/alsa-base.conf`and reboot
+2. Adding `options snd-hda-intel index=1` to `/etc/modprobe.d/alsa-base.conf` and reboot

-**Warning** This workaround will break HDMI audio out, please wait for the official fix from Ubuntu
+**Warning** The second workaround will break HDMI audio out, please use the first solution if possible or wait for the official fix from Ubuntu

 ## Thanks
 - @SteveImmanuel for the information regarding microphone on kernel 5.7